Revit Running Slow in 2026? 18 Proven Performance Fixes to Speed Up Any Revit Model

 Fixes:

-• Delete unused materials
+• Delete unused sections, plans, and 3D views

 Fixes: